michalmonday/xohw23-121/docs/setup_guide.md

 python3 -m pip install -r requirements_pynq_2_7_0.txt
 ```

-Installing packages takes long time, often without receiving any verbose messages, so we may want to run `htop` from a separate terminal to reassure that it didn't hang (or use -v, -vv or -vvv arguments to pip install command that enable increasing levels of verbosity).
+Installing packages may take long time, sometimes without receiving any verbose messages, so we may want to run `htop` from a separate terminal to reassure that it didn't hang (or use -v, -vv or -vvv arguments to `pip install` command that enable increasing levels of verbosity).

 <!--